Mastering CAM Reconciliation: Guide to Streamline Your Expense

 Allocating your expenses as operating or capital expenditures can have a significant impact on your CAM charges.
 In the webinar linked here, Occupier Co-Founder and Leasing Expert, Denise Hinkle dive into real estate industry lease audit and annual processes to deploy in to help you with tracking potential incorrect allocation of expense as well as dispute resolution mechanisms,

-Proper CAM reconciliation is vital for both tenants and landlords.
+CAM reconciliation gives tenants the opportunity to recover overpayments, verify every charge against lease terms, and confirm that their pro rata share is calculated correctly based on leased square footage.
 For landlords, it ensures they recoup any shortfalls from estimated expenses over the year.
-For tenants, it’s an opportunity to get reimbursed for overpayments and verify each charge complies with the lease terms.
+For tenants, it's an opportunity to get reimbursed for overpayments and verify each charge complies with the lease terms.

 The reconciliation process also provides transparency into your operating costs and ensures you only pay your pro rata share based on leased square footage.
 Any discrepancies can then be audited and addressed.